 Here are some great examples from our community:

 Credits to: Cooking By Ear by Kristina Loring, Good Night Stories for Rebel Girls by Timbuktu Labs, Be Your Change by Juliette Roy

 4. Keep It Consistent With Your Podcast Logo and Brand

 Never underestimate the importance of brand consistency: you want your customers to instantly recognize your brand, wherever it is being represented.
 That’s why you should use the same logo, fonts and color scheme for your artwork, whether it be on Spreaker, Apple Podcasts or your social media accounts, so as to visually connect your brand.

 Spreaker Top Tip!

-Create a template for episode images to distinguish episodes from each other whilst keeping them consistent with the show’s overall artwork.
+Create a template for episode images to distinguish episodes from each other whilst keeping them consistent with the podcast’s overall artwork.